devspace-sh/devspace/README.md

 ```
 devspace dev
 ```
 **With DevSpace, you can build and test your application directly inside Kubernetes.** Thanks to our real-time code sync, you can even use hot reloading tools (e.g. nodemon) to refresh your running application without having to waste time on re-building and re-deploying your application every time you change your code.
 With DevSpace, your containers are updated in real-time without any delay.
+It works in any container with and without volumes.

 Learn more about development with DevSpace:
 - [Real-time code synchronization for hot reloading](https://devspace.cloud/docs/cli/development/synchronization)